thingstelemetry/laravel-traccar/docs/server/update-information.md

 ```

 > [!IMPORTANT]
-> ServerAttributes keeps an `others` bucket for unrecognized keys; cloning from the latest DTO ensures these are preserved on update.

-> [!IMPORTANT]
 > The DTOs use enums for several fields (Map, CoordinateFormat, and units).
 Assign the enum constants rather than raw strings.

 ## Common update cases